 Adams Stirling PLC

 Corporations have a separate legal identity and enjoy the benefit of the attorney-client privilege.
 Evidence Code section 951 defines a "client" as the "person" who "directly or through an authorized representative, consults a lawyer for the purpose of retaining the lawyer ...."
 The term "person" includes a corporation; indeed, it may extend to an unincorporated organization "when the organization (rather than its individual members) is the client."
 (Smith v.
 Laguna Sur.)

-Communications with the Board.
 For most associations, making the president and the manager the contact points for the attorney is a common sense way of keeping legal expenses under control.
-Otherwise, allowing five directors to call and talk the ear off the attorney will significantly run up legal fees.
+Otherwise, allowing five directors to call and talk the ear of the attorney will significantly run up legal fees.
 Moreover, the attorney may receive conflicting instructions from five directors.
-Accordingly, most boards designate the president to act as liaison with the attorney so as to avoid conflicting instructions and unnecessary legal fees.
+Accordingly, most boards designate the president to act as liaison with the attorney to avoid conflicting instructions and unnecessary legal fees.
+The president, however, cannot block requests for legal guidance on issues.
+If, during a board meeting, a director asks for a legal opinion on an issue and a majority of the directors support that request, the president cannot overrule the request.
+The director requesting the legal opinion can also vote on his request.

-Director Confidences.
 If a director shares something with the attorney and tells him/her not to share it with the other directors, the attorney is not obligated to keep it confidential.
 As corporate counsel to the association, an attorney does not represent individual directors or owners.
 An association's legal counsel represents the association as a corporate entity.
+"In representing an organization, a member [attorney] shall conform his or her representation to the concept that the client is the organization itself, acting through its highest authorized officer, employee, body, or constituent overseeing the particular engagement."
+(State Bar Rules of Professional Conduct; Rule 3-600(A).)

 ASSISTANCE: Associations needing legal assistance can contact us.
-To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.
+To stay current with community association issues, subscribe to the Davis-Stirling Newsletter.

+Adams Stirling PLC